 Get exclusive member benefits & effect social change.
 Join Today

 Gardner's syndrome is a rare genetic disorder.
-It usually causes benign or non-cancerous growths.
-It is classified as a subtype of familial adenomatous polyposis, which causes colon cancer.
+It usually causes what start out to be benign or noncancerous growths.
+It’s classified as a subtype of familial adenomatous polyposis, which over time causes colon cancer.

 Gardner’s syndrome can lead to growths on various areas of the body.
 Tumors are most commonly found in the colon, sometimes in large numbers.
+They tend to increase with age.
 In addition to polyps on the colon, growths can develop, including fibromas, desmoid tumors, and sebaceous cysts, which are fluid-filled growths under the skin.
+Eye lesions can also occur on the retina in someone who has Gardner’s syndrome.

-The syndrome is a genetic condition, which means it is inherited.
-The adenomatous polyposis coli (APC) gene produces APP protein.
-APC protein regulates cell growth and prevents cells from dividing too fast.
+The syndrome is a genetic condition, which means it’s inherited.
+The adenomatous polyposis coli (APC) gene mediates the production of APC protein.
+The APC protein regulates cell growth by preventing cells from dividing too fast or in a disorderly way.
 People with Gardner's syndrome have a defect in the APC gene.
-This affects cell growth, which leads to abnormal tissue growth.
-What causes the mutation of the gene has not been determined.
+This leads to abnormal tissue growth.
+What causes the mutation of this gene has not been determined.

 The main symptom of Gardner’s syndrome is multiple growths in the colon.
 The growths are also known as polyps.
 Although the number of growths varies, they can be in the hundreds.

-Symptoms may suggest Gardner’s syndrome.
-A doctor may use a blood test to check for the syndrome if multiple colon polyps or other symptoms have been detected.
-A blood test for Gardner’s syndrome determines if there is an APC gene mutation.
+Your doctor may use a blood test to check for Gardner’s syndrome if multiple colon polyps are detected during lower GI tract endoscopy, or if there are other symptoms.
+This blood test reveals if there is an APC gene mutation.

 Because people with Gardner’s syndrome have a higher risk of developing colon cancer, treatment is usually aimed at preventing this.

-Medications such as a COX2 inhibitor may be used to limit the growth of colon polyps.
-But the medication is not always successful.
+Medications such as an NSAID (sulindac) or a COX2 inhibitor (celecoxib) may be used to help limit the growth of colon polyps.

-Treatment also involves close monitoring of the polyps to make sure they do not become malignant.
-In some cases, removal of the colon may be recommended in order to prevent colon cancer from developing.
+Treatment also involves close monitoring of the polyps with lower GI tract endoscopy to make sure they do not become malignant (cancerous).
+Once 20 or more polyps and/or multiple higher risk polyps are found, removal of the colon is recommended in order to prevent colon cancer.

 If dental abnormalities are present, treatment may be recommended to correct problems.

-As with all medical conditions, a healthy lifestyle with proper nutrition, exercise, and stress-reduction activities can help people with the syndrome to cope with related physical and emotional issues.
+As with all medical conditions, a healthy lifestyle with proper nutrition, exercise, and stress-reduction activities can help people cope with related physical and emotional issues.

-The prognosis for people with Gardner’s syndrome varies, depending on the severity of symptoms.
-According to Stanford Medicine, people who have an APC gene mutation such as Gardner’s syndrome have an increasingly high chance of developing colon cancer as they age.
-Without surgical treatment, almost all people with the APC gene mutation will develop colon cancer by age 40.
+The outlook for people with Gardner’s syndrome varies, depending on the severity of symptoms.
+People who have an APC gene mutation such as that in Gardner’s syndrome have an increasingly high chance of developing colon cancer as they age.
+Without surgical treatment, almost all people with the APC gene mutation will develop colon cancer by 39 years of age (on average).

-Since the condition is inherited, there is no way to prevent it.
-Genetic testing is possible to determine if a person carries the gene mutation.
+Since Gardner’s syndrome is inherited, there is no way to prevent it.
+A doctor may conduct genetic testing, which can determine if a person carries the gene mutation.

 Written by: MaryAnn DePietro